Long Course Overview

 Our purpose built workshops are open to students from 8:30am until 7:30pm every weekday allowing students to gain the necessary skills and the speed needed to fast-track their furniture making skills and Peter is in the workshop on hand for his small group of students all day, every day.

-The 9-Month Professional Furniture Making and Woodworking course provides over 1645 hours of bench time and tutoring – most college courses only provide about 350 hours of tutoring and bench time a year which is why they take much longer to complete.
-So, 47 hours of bench time per week over 35 weeks allows a student to gain the speed, confidence and ability that they need to become a professional furniture designer/maker in a shorter amount of time - nine months.
+The 35-week Professional Furniture Making and Woodworking course provides over 1,575 hours of bench time and tutoring – most college courses only provide about 350 hours of tutoring and bench time a year which is why they take much longer to complete.
+So, 45 hours of bench time per week over 35 weeks allows a student to gain the speed, confidence and ability that they need to become a professional furniture designer/maker in a shorter amount of time.

 • What is a Typical Day like?

 A typical day on the professional long course looks like this:-

 |10:00am-12:45pm||Students – Hands-On Practical|

 |1:45pm-5:00pm||Students Work on Individual Projects|